In this article, I present more than a dozen of the most popular financial products, and rank them from safest to riskiest.

 Short selling is betting that a stock price will fall.
 Here’s a quick example to help you understand.

-I immediately sell the 100 shares for the market price of $100 and pocket $10K.
+Once I have possession of the 100 shares, I immediately sell them for the market price of $100 and pocket $10K.
 I still owe my friend 100 shares and my plan is to buy them for cheaper than what I just sold them for and keep the difference as profit.

 Then, I wait for the price to fall.
 Two things can happen: